Bender250/bender250.github.io/_posts/eth/2020-03-29-Paragliding_in_corona_time.md

 On March 7, I joined Christian, Wessel, and other guys from the Zurich paragliding group on a cross country (XC) attempt in Jura.
 I was hesitant to join (XC needs a lot of experience), but guys told me I will be fine.
 I did not want to stay at home, in the worst case, I will decide to give up and return home.

 On the train, we met Fabienne, a Swiss (paragliding) League pilot.
 Swiss League was flying at the same place, as it was raining everywhere except our location.
 She told us about her 250 km flights, her crazy dangerous wing, and then she asked how long do we fly.
-Christian said about 2 years, which surprised Fabienne, she was worried he is too beginner.
-I nervously answered I just finished my license, that did not make her happy.
-It is too windy there for you guys.
+Christian said about 2 years, which surprised Fabienne, she was worried he is too much of a beginner.
+I nervously answered I just finished my license, that did not make her happy at all. *It is too windy there for you guys!*

 We joined the Swiss League briefing, learning about the weather and their goals.
 Just one month after license and I am joining Swiss League briefings, what will be next?
 2021 XAlps? :D